aarentai/Silent-Majority/README.md

 | deit_small | https://dl.fbaipublicfiles.com/deit/deit_small_patch16_224-cd65a155.pth                                                    |
 | deit_base  | https://dl.fbaipublicfiles.com/deit/deit_base_patch16_224-b5f2ef4d.pth                                                     |
 | deit_large | https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_patch16_224_in21k-606da67d.pth |
+We finetuned the pretrained models for 40 and 20 epochs via ERM on Waterbirds and CelebA respectively, using `runSpuriousCorrelationPretrainingErm.sh`.

 ## Part I: Identifying the Existence of Critical Neurons
 In this section, we validate the existence of critical neurons in the presence of spurious correlations.